Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

 ## Create an IoT Central Application

 IoT Central allows you to create an application dashboard to monitor the telemetry and take appropriate actions based on customized rules.

-1. Create a custom IoT Central application by starting with an existing [Microchip IoT Development Board Template](https://apps.azureiotcentral.com/build/new/e54c7769-30ed-4223-979f-2667013845fd) (if there is a problem with loading the template, refer to the [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) section to create your IoT Central application from scratch).
+To access all of your custom applications, you must be signed into the [Azure IoT Central Portal](https://apps.azureiotcentral.com) (it is recommended to bookmark this link for later use).

+1. Review the below recomendations for creating the IoT Central application using the [Azure IoT Central Builder](https://apps.azureiotcentral.com/build) and then create your IoT Central application by clicking [here](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central).

+    NOTE: **Only** perform the steps in the first 2 sections titled "Prerequisites" and "Create an application"; once the application is created, stop and return to this page (i.e. **DO NOT** do the section titled "Register a device" as that will be done in a future step).

     If you are not currently logged into your [Microsoft account](https://account.microsoft.com/account), you will be prompted to sign in with your credentials to proceed.
-If you do not have an existing Microsoft account, go ahead and create one now by clicking on the `Create one!` link

-2. Azure IoT Builder will guide you through the process of creating your application.
-Review and select the various settings for your IoT Central application (if needed, refer to [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) for additional guidance on selecting the settings for your application).
-Do not click the `Create` button just yet - only after reviewing and taking into consideration the following recommendations:

-    - Choose a unique `Application name` (which will result in a unique `URL`) for accessing your application.
-Azure IoT Builder will populate a suggested unique `Application name` which can/should be leveraged, resulting in a unique `URL` shown on the screen.
-Take note of the unique/customizable portion of the `URL` (e.g. "custom-1pfphmras2b" like shown in the below screen shot) as it will be needed in a future step (suggest copy/pasting the exact text into a text editor doc file as temporary storage for the name)
+    - Choose a unique `Application name` which (will result in a unique `URL`) for accessing your application.
+Azure IoT Builder will populate a suggested unique `Application name` which can/should be leveraged, resulting in a unique `URL`.
+Take note of the unique/customizable portion of the `URL` (e.g. "custom-120683lb8ae") as it will be needed in a future step (suggest copy and pasting the exact text into a temporary doc file)

         <img src=".//media/image80a.png">